 The problem around a verbal employment contract is what happens when the relationship sours and you have to terminate an employee, or cash flow is tight and you have to let an employee go.

 The Lesperance Mendes Guidelines for Employment Terminations in British Columbia explains that employers have a right to dismiss employees with or without cause at any time.
 I can hear small business owners saying, "Darn right I can."
-Well hold on a minute because if you are letting an employee go without cause, you need to know about things like working notice and severance requirements.
+Well hold on a minute because if you are letting an employee go without cause, you need to know about things like working notice and severance requirements in addition to the labour standards in your province.

 There are three areas you need to be aware of as an employer to minimize your liability in this area: